millerk22/emc2-labs/EMC2-Labs-Fall/lab12.rst

 Write out the different calls ``recursive_sum(5)`` will make.
 This should look something like when we called ``line_count`` on ``You``.

-.. admonition:: "If all you have is a hammer, everything looks like a nail." - Abraham Maslow
+.. admonition:: "If all you have is a hammer everything looks like a nail." - Abraham Maslow

    Recursion is perfectly suited for certain situations, but be careful to not overuse it.
 Generally speaking, recursion works well for divide and conquer problems, data in tree-based structures, and any time a problem can be divided in to smaller subproblems.
 Iteration can then be used for everything else.

    .. list-table::
       :widths: 33 34 33
       :header-rows: 1

       * - Feature
         - Recursion
         - Iteration (for or while loops)
       * - **Efficiency**
         - Less efficient
         - Frequently more efficient
       * - **Use Cases**
         - Good for when you don't know how big something is (think the restaurant example)
         - Good for simple, repetitive tasks

    Recursion is a very difficult topic to understand when first starting out, so don't worry if you have trouble grasping it.